raspiblitz/raspiblitz/dietpi/README.md

 * Insert the SDcard into your SBC.

-* Connect the HDD with a powered suitably powered adapter.
+* Connect the HDD with a suitably powered adapter.
-A USB 2.0 port will not be able to power an HDD so you will need extra cable If you are connecting the HDD to a USB 3.0 port and have an at least 2A power supply, you might be able to run without an extra cable.
+A USB 2.0 port will not be able to power an HDD so you will need extra cable.
+If you are connecting the HDD to a USB 3.0 port and have an at least 2A power supply, you might be able to run without an extra cable.

 * Power up and log in with the desktop terminal on Linux / MacOS or Putty on Windows: